 This is Part 1 of a Business Essentials Series: Part 2

 If you are a business selling to other businesses on credit terms, you will be issuing invoices.
 At minimum, a business invoice details: what you are selling, how much you are selling it for, when you have sold it, any additional fees, and when you will be paid.
 This invoice is a written agreement between the buyer and the seller of the goods or services.
 This documentation of a sale or agreement is a crucial part of your business’ accounting or bookkeeping system.
 Business invoicing is necessary in order to get paid by your customers.
+Here is how to create a small business invoice.

 - Names and Addresses